SDGreen/TotalTarot/README.md

 ## Deployment
-Total Tarot's Website was coded using a the GitPod IDE.
+Total Tarot's Website was coded using the GitPod IDE.
 The git repository is stored loacally before being pushed online to the remote repository online at GitHub.
 To push the code to the remote repository you follow these steps.
 1. Save any local changes made in the GitPod IDE by pressing File -> Save All (or Ctrl+Shift+S).
 2. Add these changes to the git staging area by using the ```git add .``` command in a terminal.